Grace Coolidge: Historical study

-Ferrell cited Coolidge's ability to provide her husband a calm home-life without arguments or marital problems as an asset.
+Ferrell cited Coolidge's ability to provide her husband a calm home life without arguments or marital problems as an asset.
 He was quick to anger, and she was often the one tasked with de-escalating him.
 This typically did not bother her, but during periods of frustration she distracted herself with knitting.
 Historians have given varied accounts regarding how happy she was in the relationship, and its exact nature remains disputed.
 He imposed a number of rules on her about how she was to dress and act in public, and she needed his permission to visit her parents or travel to events.
-Her biographer Ishbel Ross emphasized their devotion to one another and their shared sense of humor, though she also cast doubt on Coolidge's happy acceptance of the rules her husband imposed on her.
+Her biographer Ishbel Ross emphasized their devotion to each other and their shared sense of humor, though she also cast doubt on Coolidge's happy acceptance of the rules her husband imposed on her.
 Biographers Paul Boller, Betty Boyd Caroli, and Carl Sferrazza Anthony expressed similar concerns, though Boller also considered her periods of unhappiness to be rare.

 Coolidge's place in the public consciousness faded after her tenure, and she became one of the more obscure first ladies.
 Her lack of political involvement and her adherence to traditional expectations meant that she had no well-known accomplishments to keep her in the public's memory.
 Her effort to collect antique furniture from the public was revitalized more successfully by first lady Jacqueline Kennedy.

 Correspondences and other papers from Coolidge's life have been kept by the Calvin Coolidge Presidential Library, the Coolidge Foundation, and the Vermont Historical Society.
 Lawrence E. Wikander and Robert Hugh Ferrell published a collection of her papers and autobiographical writings titled Grace Coolidge: An Autobiography in 1992.
 The first major biography about her was Grace Coolidge and Her Era: The Story of a President's Wife written by Ishbel Ross and published in 1962.
 The book was written in part using direct accounts from Coolidge's son John Coolidge, her daughter-in-law Florence Coolidge, and her friends Florence Adams and Ivah Gale.
 Cynthia Bittinger of the Calvin Coolidge Memorial Foundation released Grace Coolidge: Sudden Star in 2005, and Robert Hugh Ferrell released Grace Coolidge: The People's Lady in Silent Cal's White House in 2008.
 Although Coolidge was more active later in her life, this has received relatively little scholarly attention.

 Since 1982, Siena College Research Institute has periodically conducted surveys asking historians to assess American first ladies, where Coolidge ranked 17th of 42 in 1982, 19th of 37 in 1993, 17th of 38 in 2003, 17th of 38 in 2008, 21st of 39 in 2014, and 25th of 40 in 2020.